arsam31/SAAC02-Notes/README.md

   - Some features are compliant with Level 3.
   - All features are compliant with Level 2.

+## What is Master Key in CMK?

+- If you talk about symmetric key, then the Master Key is the private key (and contains no public key).
+If you talk about asymmetric key, then the Master Key contains both the Public and the Private keys.

 #### CMKs - Customer Master Keys

 - Managed by KMS and used within cryptographic operations.